 Food-crop based biofuels

-Feedstock: Sustainable food- and feed-crop (e.g. feedstocks such as sugar crops, starch crops and vegetable oils).
+Feedstock: Sustainable food- and feed-crop (e.g. feedstocks such as sugar crops, starch crops), and sustainable vegetable oils;

-Technology: Transesterification, fermentation, hydrogenation. e.g. Ethanol, FAME (Fatty acid methyl ester).
+Technology: Transesterification, fermentation, hydrogenation of vegetable oils. e.g. Hydrotreated Vegetable Oil (HVO), Ethanol, FAME (Fatty acid methyl ester).

-Technology: Multiple routes, including thermochemical conversion routes such as BTL (gasification and Fischer-Tropsh synthesis) or pyrolysis/hydrothermal liquefaction (HTL).
+Technology: Multiple routes, including fermentation (Ethanol), hydrogenation (HVO) or transesterification of waste oils & fats (FAME), thermochemical conversion routes such as BTL (gasification and Fischer-Tropsh synthesis) or pyrolysis/hydrothermal liquefaction (HTL).

 Power-to-Liquid synthetic fuels: